connext/spacefold/README.md

     b.
 Running your own Connext Node on Multiple Chains

-3. Demo implementation details

-    a.
-Minting via a Faucet

-    b.
-Functionality Limitations

 3. How does it work?

     a.
 Background on Connext

     b.
 Cross-chain transfers with Connext

-4. Security and Trust Assumptions
+4. Demo Implementation Details

+    a.

+    b.
+Minting via a Faucet

+    c.
+Functionality Limitations

+5. Security, Trust Assumptions, and Other Considerations

+6. FAQ

-## Compatibility with Other Chains
+## 1. Compatibility with Other Chains
 In general, Connext can support any chain/l2/shard/rollup system that supports turing-complete computation.
 For limited cases, we may also be able to get away with non-turing-complete chains using a slightly different pattern for cross-chain transfers.

 While the above is true, in the ideal case (to avoid custom work), it's best for Connext to work with Ethereum-like systems (that run the EVM and support Solidity).
 Running Connext on anything else would likely require lots of custom work.